techit-ung/golinkshortener/README.md

 The reason why YAML is because of it's kinda straightforward to do version control of the YAML file.
 In case we want a better performance, we can load YAML data into memcache and query for link through that instead.

 Written in Go.
-You can use build it locally or use Docker.
+You can build it locally or use Docker.

 ## Running using Docker
 ### Build docker image with command below: